CosmosOSProjectArchive/SipaaKernel/README.md

 https://discord.gg/aYRG9pq9bd

 # Licensing
-### This project is licensed Under the GPL-2.0 licence.
+### This project is licensed Under the MIT licence.